input-output-hk/catalyst-core/book/src/05_unified_platform/01_catalyst-cardano-bridge/05_database/03_transaction_state.md

 * The staked ADA database
 * The registration database

-This ensures that the DB is always in-sync with discreet minted blocks on the block-chain.
+This ensures that the DB is always in-sync with discrete minted blocks on the block-chain.
 The DB NEVER store a partial block update.

 * Data